 Morning: Neighborhoods You Missed

-- Pangrati — Local neighborhood near the Panathenaic Stadium
+- Pangrati — Local neighborhood near the Panathenaic Stadium, excellent cafes

 Midday: Panathenaic Stadium

-- Where the first modern Olympics were held (1896)
+- Where the first modern Olympics were held in 1896

 - Entry: €10, includes audio guide